ramampiandra/connekteo/README.md

-# madagascar-iot
-IoT Architecture/Implementation : Madagascar use case
+# Research and Development on IoT infrastruture and implementation for Madagascar